allegheny-college-cmpsc-100-spring-2024/slides/math-functions/05_functionOf.md

 # "A Function Of"

-One one variable is **a funciton of** another variable, that means we use the first variable to calculate the second.
+When one variable is **a funciton of** another variable, that means we use the first variable to calculate the second.

 <img src = "image.png" width = "550px" />